Opentrons/opentrons/api/docs/source/v2/new_atomic_commands.rst

 .. warning::

-    Moving without an arc will run the risk of colliding with things on your deck.
-Be very careful when using this option.
+    Note: Moving without an arc will run the risk of colliding with things on your deck.

-Usually the above option is useful when moving inside of a well.
-Take a look at the below sequence of movements, which first move the head to a well, and use 'direct' movements inside that well, then finally move on to a different well.
+In the below sequence of movements, first the head is moved to a well, 'direct' movements inside that well, then move on to a different well:

 .. code-block:: python